-Sociology 1301 - Introductory Sociology Text Dr. Alyce Bunting
+Sociology 1301 - Introductory Sociology Text - 2023 - 2024 rev. 2023 Dr. Alyce Bunting

 Instead of a textbook, I have written the text that we will use for the class.
 I believe there are several advantages to this option:

 - 1. The students will save money - 2.
 I won't be bound to whatever an author decides is important to cover in an Introductory Sociology class. - 3.
 There is flexibility in class activities.